monitisexchange/Monitis-Java-Plugins/CRLs monitor/README.md

 </pre>

 That is all.
+You can now run executable Jar file by using the following command

+        java -jar crl_monitor.jar

 Please note that we are presenting the sample approach only and naturally you can freely modify the code to reach your desired result.
 For more explanations you can look through article [Monitis CRLs validation](http://blog.monitis.com/index.php/2012/11/10/monitis-crls-validation/)